 value *= decay_factor;

-I’m planning to use an AVR (e.g. atmega168), it has limited number of registers, and floating point multiplication is generally slow in AVR.
+I’m planning to use an AVR (e.g. atmega168) controller which has limited number of registers.
+So floating point multiplication is generally slow in the controller.
 So I would like to avoid floating point data types.

 k = 0.5 ^ (1 / 100) = 0.99309249543703590153321021688807